Wildlife of the Tibetan Plateau

 - Brown-headed Gull

-There are almost 80 natural reserves and sanctuaries on the Tibetan plateau so far, but Changthang Natural Reserve, Hoh xil Natural Reserve, Arjin Shan (or “Altun Tagh”) Reserve and three river’s source natural reserve are the dominant terrestrial ecosystem on the Tibet plateau.
-And these high grassland reserves are directly linking to the pedospheric, atmospheric, and hydrospheric system of the whole Tibet plateau as well as the entire Asia.
+There are nearly 80 nature reserves and sanctuaries on the Tibetan Plateau.
+The Changthang Natural Reserve, Hoh Xil Natural Reserve, Arjin Shan (Altun Tagh) Reserve, and the Three Rivers Source Natural Reserve are the dominant terrestrial ecosystems on the Tibetan Plateau.
+These high grassland reserves are directly linked to the pedospheric, atmospheric, and hydrospheric systems of the whole Tibetan Plateau and the entire Asian continent.

 Changthang Nature Reserve

-The Changthang means northern plain in Tibetan, is a massive high altitude plateau stretchering from Jamu and Kashmir in northern India and north into Qinghai province and Xinjiang province.
-As the highest nature reserve in the world, Changthang has an average altitude of 4800m with high hills and plains interspersed by mountains over 6000m high.
+The Changthang, meaning “northern plain” in Tibetan, is a massive high-altitude plateau stretching from Jammu and Kashmir in northern India into Qinghai and Xinjiang provinces.
+As the highest nature reserve in the world, Changthang has an average altitude of 4,800 meters with high hills and plains interspersed by mountains over 6,000 meters high.

-Changthang high nature reserve hosts some of last remaining wild ungulates: Wild yak, Tibetan wild Ass, Tibetan Antelope, Blue Sheep, Argali, and Gazelle.
-And plateau’s large predators: Snow Leopard, Wolf, Lynx, and Tibetan Brown Bear.
-And the bottom of food chain are a large number of Pikas.
+The Changthang Nature Reserve hosts some of the last remaining wild ungulates: Wild Yak, Tibetan Wild Ass, Tibetan Antelope, Blue Sheep, Argali, and Gazelle.
+The plateau’s large predators include Snow Leopard, Wolf, Lynx, and Tibetan Brown Bear.
+At the bottom of the food chain are a large number of Pikas.

 Hoh Xil Nature Reserve

-Hoh Xil or Kekexili, also called Achen Ganggyab in Tibetan.
-Located in the northeast extremity of Tibet plateau, is the largest and highest nature reserve in the world.
-This extensive area of high altitude plateau nature reserve is situated an average of 4800m high from sea level.
-Hoh Xil stretching between two largest and highest mountain ranges in Tibet, Tanggula and Kunlun mountains chains.
-The Hoh Xil nature reserve was listed among “World Heritage Sites” as the largest and highest plateau in the world.
+Hoh Xil, also called Kekexili or Achen Ganggyab in Tibetan, is located in the northeastern extremity of the Tibetan Plateau.
+It is the largest and highest nature reserve in the world, situated at an average altitude of 4,800 meters.
+Hoh Xil lies between the Tanggula and Kunlun mountain ranges.
+It was listed among the “World Heritage Sites” as the largest and highest plateau in the world.

-Despite of extremely cold weather, Hoh Xil is home to about 230 species of wild animals.
-More than 20 of them are under national state protection, Wild Yak, Tibetan Wild Ass, Tibetan Antelope and Tibetan Brown Bear.
+Despite extremely cold weather, Hoh Xil is home to about 230 species of wild animals, more than 20 of which are under national state protection, including Wild Yak, Tibetan Wild Ass, Tibetan Antelope, and Tibetan Brown Bear.

 Altun Shan National Nature Reserve

-Altun Shan Nature Reserve is an elongate triangular area on the southern edge of Taklamakan desert and on the northern edge of Tibetan plateau, the reserve measures 800km from east to west and 200km from north to south.
-Altun Shan Nature Reserve also has an average altitude of 4500m and due to its arid location, the reserve has different climate to different areas within the reserve, some part of the reserve is cold desert climate and some part is polar climate because of its high elevation.
+Altun Shan Nature Reserve is an elongated triangular area on the southern edge of the Taklamakan Desert and the northern edge of the Tibetan Plateau.
+The reserve measures 800 km from east to west and 200 km from north to south.
+Altun Shan Nature Reserve has an average altitude of 4,500 meters and, due to its arid location, features a mix of cold desert and polar climates.

-Altun Nature Reserve hosts a large range of animal species like Wild Yaks, Tibetan Antelope, Tibetan Wild Ass, and also has a small number of Dholes.
+Altun Shan Nature Reserve hosts a large range of animal species, including Wild Yaks, Tibetan Antelope, and Tibetan Wild Ass, and has a small number of Dholes.

 Wildlife Conservation Through Ecotourism

-We arrange varieties of wildlife tours including wildlife safari, bird watching tours, wildlife research tours, wildlife photography tours, wildlife protecting programs. etc.
+We arrange a variety of wildlife tours, including wildlife safaris, bird-watching tours, wildlife research tours, wildlife photography tours, and wildlife protection programs.